 2012-13: Rodwell returned from his shoulder injury to play in 32 of 42 games for North Dakota as a junior.
 Primarily in a lower line checking role on one of the nation’s top teams, he scored 2 goals with 1 assist and was an even plus/minus with 34 penalty minutes.
 The Fighting Sioux finished third in the WCHA and received an at-large bid to the NCAA tournament after falling in overtime to Colorado College in a WCHA Final Five quarterfinal game.
 North Dakota defeated Niagara in the NCAA West regional semifinals before falling to eventual national champion Yale in the regional final.

 Solidly built and still growing into his frame, Rodwell's forte is his strong skating and willingness to get involved physically.
 He buzzes around the ice with an abundance of energy and can be quite difficult to play against.
 Those skills also allow for him to be an effective fore-checker.
 He does possess some offensive skill, albeit it is somewhat limited.
 He's the type of player that thrives going to the net hard and battling for loose pucks and rebounds.

 Rodwell’s long-term upside isn’t through the roof, but he has many suitable qualities that could eventually make him an effective checker in the future.
-After missing half his sophomore season with a shoulder injury, he’ll look to bounce back and make a name for himself in the organization as a junior at North Dakota.
+He bounced back in his junior season to help North Dakota into the NCAA Western Regional.
+He’ll return with the Sioux for his senior year of college hockey.